 Very few people who live outside Brisbane have ever heard of or seen the Tangalooma Wrecks.
 For many years it’s remained a relatively undiscovered hotspot, frequented only by local Brisbanites on weekends and school holidays.
-During my University years, my friends and I would haul our camping gear out to the island to celebrate Australia Day or the Easter Holiday break camping, sandboarding, fishing and snorkelling around the Wrecks.
+During my University years, my friends and I would haul our camping gear out to the island to celebrate Australia Day or the Easter Holiday break camping, sandboarding, fishing and snorkeling around the Wrecks.

 But since the popularity of drone photography and Instagram, the rest of the world has begun to take notice of this man-made marine wonderland, after seeing amazing birds-eye views of this spectacular formation of 15 shipwrecks on Instagram.

 Having recently met some fellow Brisbane-based travel bloggers through Instagram, we agreed that we need to get together regularly and start discovering our own backyard a little more.
 So, I decided to kick things off with a little day trip to the Tangalooma Wrecks with Jasmine and Bevan from The Travel Quandary and Phoebe from Kaptain Kenny Travel in tow.

 Here is everything you need to know before visiting the spectacular Tangalooma Wrecks!

 Disclosure: This post contains affiliate links, which means we may receive a commission (at no extra cost to you) if you click a link and make a purchase.
 Please see our Disclosure Policy for more details.